University Human Resources

 The Affordable Care Act requires nearly all Americans to have health insurance.
 The 1095-C statements that will be generated by Indiana University serve as documentation to the IRS about coverage offered to you.
 The form includes information about offers of health insurance along with information about covered individuals.

-- If you enrolled in Indiana University coverage in 2015, the Form 1095-C provides the information needed to support your income tax return that you (and your spouse and dependents, if applicable) had qualifying health coverage for some or all months during the year (see Form 1040, line 61; Form 1040A, line 38; Form 1040EZ, line 11).
+- If you enrolled in Indiana University coverage in 2016, the Form 1095-C provides the information needed to support your income tax return that you (and your spouse and dependents, if applicable) had qualifying health coverage for some or all months during the year.

 - Employee PPO and HDHP medical plans